Last Night the Moon Came Dropping Its Clothes in the Street

 Last Night the Moon Came Dropping Its Clothes in the Street is a studio album by Jon Hassell.
 It was released on ECM on February 10, 2009.

 Track listing

 Personnel

+Recorded at Studios La Buisonne, Pernes-le-Fontaines in April 2008.
+Track 6 recorded live in Courtrais, Belgium.
+Tracks 3, 8 and 10 recorded live at Kings Place, London, November 2008.
+Track 9 is a remix of "Amsterdam Blue" that first appeared in Wim Wenders' film "The Million Dollar Hotel".